sergisl/ringdown-calculations/README.md

 # ringdown-calculations
-A collection of notebooks for black hole perturbation calculations in GR and modified gravity.
+A collection of notebooks for black-hole-perturbation calculations in GR and modified gravity.

 - [BH-perturbations-GR](https://github.com/sergisl/ringdown-calculations/blob/main/BH-perturbations-GR.nb): derivation of Regge-Wheeler and Zerilli equations for a Schwarzschild black hole in GR by applying the perturbations at the level of the action. (*Very user friendly*)